stephweb/daw-php-validator/README.md

-## To add possibly a rule of validation for a specific treatment
+## To add possibly a rules of validation

 If you want to add a validation rule, you must use the "extend" method before the "rules" method.
 Example: